 As the returns from these are tax-free, you can be sure that your money will always be protected from inflation.
 These accounts are not currently available to open, but those already holding a previous version are able to continue after maturity.

 Perhaps the most interesting development from NS&I in recent years has been the launch of the 65+ Guaranteed Growth Bonds, often referred to as ‘Pensioner Bonds’ in the media.

 Available for either one or three years, the rates on offer were far in excess of the competition at the time.
 Each saver over 65 could put up to £10,000 into each term and the accounts proved extremely popular.

-Unfortunately, the options on offer from NS&I on maturity were disappointing and if that remains the case, many providers will see an influx of funds, as these accounts mature.
+Unfortunately, the options on offer from NS&I on maturity of the 1 year bond were disappointing and if that remains the case, many providers will see an influx of funds, as the 3 year accounts mature.

 NS&I remains a popular choice for savers due to the fact that all money placed with the provider is protected.
 However, due to the advantage that this gives NS&I over the rest of the market, we have often found that the provider has to stem the inflow of funds by making its rates less attractive.